 The doctors and staff volunteer for multiple local societies and charities.
 Giving back to the community is part of the office culture and is recognized and encouraged within the team.
 The office has donated to fundraisers and auctions that are important to our patients, and we support local businesses when possible.
-We have supported patient businesses for the creation of graphic designs, printing and installation of the designs for our windows, for cleaning the clinic, for courses such as self-defense
+We have supported patient businesses for the creation of graphic designs, printing and installation of the designs for our windows, for cleaning the clinic, and dance classes.

 Please bring your dental insurance or benefits information.
 The details of your dental benefits don’t influence our recommendations for your treatment in any way, but they make it easy for us to bill your insurer directly on your behalf.
 Please also bring a completed new patient form and consent form.

 We only perform treatments for which we’ve received informed consent from our patients.
 What this means is that we’ll provide a thorough and clear explanation of your recommended treatment and our reasons for recommending it.
 We’ll also let you know how long the treatment will take, how much it will cost, and what side effects you might experience.
 Once we’ve answered any questions you may have, it’s your choice whether to decline or consent to the recommended treatment.

 We value our patients’ time, so we do our best to stay on schedule.
 In turn, we ask that our patients arrive on time for their appointments.
 Please let us know at least two business days in advance if you need to cancel or reschedule.
 If you fail to show or don’t give sufficient warning to reschedule, you may be charged a fee.
 If this occurs more on more than one occasion, our office will unfortunately only be able to book you on an emergency basis.